EldynC/ShadowCrawler/README.md

 > **The Ultimate Video Library Manager for Gamers!** 🚀

-Transform your chaotic ShadowPlay recordings into an organized, searchable video library!
-ShadowCrawler is designed specifically for **Windows gamers** who use **NVIDIA ShadowPlay** to capture epic moments with friends.
+Transform your chaotic ShadowPlay recordings into an organized, video library!
+ShadowCrawler is designed specifically for **Windows gamers** who use **NVIDIA ShadowPlay** to capture moments with friends.

 ## ✨ What is ShadowCrawler?

 ShadowCrawler automatically indexes and organizes your gaming videos, making it easy to:
-- 🔍 **Search** through hundreds of recordings instantly
 - 📁 **Organize** videos by game, date, or custom folders
 - 🎬 **Preview** videos with thumbnails before playing
 - ⚡ **Fast playback** with optimized video loading